phoebe-project/phoebe2-docs/api/phoebe.parameters.compute.legacy.md

 * `enabled` (bool, optional, default=True): whether to create synthetics in compute/solver run.
 * `atm` (string, optional, default='extern_atmx'): atmosphere tables.
+* `pblum_method` (string, optional, default='phoebe'): Method to estimate
+    passband luminosities and handle scaling of returned fluxes from legacy.
+    stefan-boltzmann: approximate the star as a uniform sphere and estimate the luminosities from teff, requiv, logg, and abun from the internal passband and atmosphere tables.
+    phoebe: build the mesh using roche distortion at time t0 and compute luminosities use the internal atmosphere tables (considerable overhead, but more accurate for distorted stars).
 * `gridsize` (int, optional, default=60): number of meshpoints for WD.
 * `distortion_method` (string, optional, default='roche'): method to use
     for distorting stars (legacy only supports roche).